tc39/proposal-temporal/objects.md

 must be numeric if specified and will be cast to a scaled integer (by calulating the absolute value and flooring it).

-#### OffsetDateTime.prototype.withZone(iana: string) : [ZonedDateTime](#ZonedDateTime)

-Creates a new `ZonedDateTime` object representing the same point in time with the passed IANA-Timezone.
-If the IANA-Timezone is invalid this method throws.

 #### OffsetDateTime.prototype.getCivilDateTime() : [CivilDateTime](#CivilDateTime)
 #### OffsetDateTime.prototype.getCivilDate() : [CivilDate](#CivilDate)
 #### OffsetDateTime.prototype.getCivilTime() : [CivilTime](#CivilTime)